 4. Volunteers – all approved and active volunteers should indicate that they are a Volunteer of the Society in their activities and interactions associated with other victims, victims’ families or friends, or in capacities where they represent the Society.

 No one may claim membership in the Society without having first been informed by the Society that their membership application was approved,

-Members must factually state their Membership type and are given a limited authorization to display the Membership Badge (graphic) without alteration of any kind.
+Members or Volunteers must factually state their Membership or Volunteer type and are given a limited authorization to display the Membership or Volunteer Badge (graphic) without alteration of any kind.

-While representing SCARS in all Society and Society-related functions, whether internally or externally, Members will always be professional and courteous, even to those who may not share your personal views or those of the Society.
+While representing SCARS in all Society and Society-related functions, whether internally or externally, Members or Volunteers will always be professional and courteous, even to those who may not share your personal views or those of the Society.

-Members will regularly visit and review the Society’s website and publications for necessary information and updates.
+Members, Volunteers, and Participants will regularly visit and review the Society’s website and publications for necessary information and updates.